flavio-fernandes/flaviof-com/content/post/main/just-ovn-nodes.md

     # or ...
     $ time vagrant up central compute{1,2,3}

-If you made it here, it is time for a quick coffee break. :)
+Congrats for making it this far! :)
-Just to give you a ballpark idea: using my Macbook Pro (late 2015 model), the initial provisioning takes a little over 12 minutes.
+Just to give you a ballpark idea, with my Macbook Pro (late 2015 model), the initial provisioning takes a little over 12 minutes.

-#### Optional: install Wireshark
+#### Optional: Install Wireshark

 I find it fun to look at the packets as _tenant ports_ talk to each other across different compute nodes.
 If you agree, go ahead and install Wireshark on the various nodes by invoking the